MouseLand/suite2p/README.md

 ## Getting started

 The quickest way to start is to open the GUI from a command line terminal.
 You might need to open an anaconda prompt if you did not add anaconda to the path.
+Make sure to run this from a directory in which you have **WRITE** access (suite2p saves a couple temporary files in your current directory):
 ~~~~
 python -m suite2p
 ~~~~